db-tu-dresden/QUEST-ML/README.md

 Use the path to the directory in the following examples.
 For simplicity `./save/-` is used in all examples in this section.

-Note, if you use another directory than `./save/-`, copy the `inference_config.yaml` file from `./save./-` to that directory or else the inference won't work!

 **First**, install all necessary python packages with
 ```shell
 pip install -r requirements.txt